shyanyong/tp/docs/DeveloperGuide.md

 Prescriptions may have an uneven consumption interval.
 For example, some prescriptions only needs to be consumed every Wednesday and Sunday.
 In such scenarios, users will need to input this prescription as 2 separate inputs with the same prescription name.

 To cater for this, we are using every prescription's `name` and `startDate` to identify each prescription.
 Every `Prescription` must therefore have both these fields.
 As such, if no start date was provided, it will be initialised to a default value.

+To cater to fast typists, we have made most of the input fields optional, so that they only need to put in minimal data in order to successfully add a prescription.
+The only compulsory field is the medication name of the prescription.

 ### Edit feature
 The Edit Command is a fundamental feature of the BayMeds application, allowing users to modify the details of a prescription.
 It leverages the `EditPrescriptionDescriptor` and follows a specific edit mechanism.